polarBearYap/car-dealership-automl/README.md

       - The explainer can be used to generating feature importance values for the whole dataset (global) and/or individual predictions (local).
       - In short, explainable AI/XAI/model interpretability is important for understanding how a ML model predicts and promote end-user trust on AI.
+      - I learn the concepts of XAI mainly from [here](https://christophm.github.io/interpretable-ml-book/).
       - More information regarding the explainer API can be found in this [MS Docs](https://docs.microsoft.com/en-gb/azure/machine-learning/how-to-machine-learning-interpretability).

     b) Deploy to local compute instance.

     c) Deploy to Azure Kubernetes Service (AKS).

-    d) Refer to this [notebook](https://polarbearyap.github.io/car-dealership-automl/) to learn more.
+    d) Refer to this [notebook](https://polarbearyap.github.io/car-dealership-automl/) for the source code.

 > Note that both of these two notebooks are for display only.
 It needs a Azure Machine Learning workspace to execute.